boldsuck/haveno-reto-docs/docs/trade-recommendations/payment_methods/SEPA.md

 - Click save new account

 Make sure all the details are correct when you add.
 Make sure to include both your Name as shown by the bank when you send payment (eg Jan Franco, or Franco.
 Jan), your IBAN and BIC number.
-**!
-Warning !
-Revolut SEPA accounts are not allowed on Haveno-reto due to poor acceptance by other banks**
+**Warning** Revolut SEPA accounts are not allowed on Haveno-reto due to poor acceptance by other banks

 #### 9. How do I buy XMR with my SEPA account?
 You can buy XMR with SEPA on Haveno-reto in 2 waysː